 Trace the facing using your pattern.

-Cut two facings and pin them right sides together to each front piece of the jacket.
+Cut two facings of fabric and knitted interfacing.
+Fuse the interfacing to the wrong side of the facing.
+Pin them right sides together to each front piece of the jacket.
 Topstitch the facing so it lays flat when you turn it inside out.

 Clip the corners to make a 90 degree corner but do not cut too close to the seam.
 Add the cotton tape to the seam allowance.

 Notice that the cotton tape is pinned under the seam allowance, this is going to allow you to hide the raw seam allowance.
 To avoid this step, all you have to do is to use your overlocker and finish the seam this way.
 But the main purpose of sewing a tape is to help the jacket keep its shape and not over stretch at the shoulder seams.
 Your garment will last longer and look professionally made.

 Turn the facing right side out and turn the tape down to top stitch.